TejasPodutwar/SmartAnalyz/README.md

-# Smart Analyze
+# Smart Analyz
-Smart Analyze is web application for analyzing your all your investment into the stock market at one place.
+Smart Analyz is web application for analyzing your all your investment into the stock market at one place.